Skip to main content

 This way, Qualtrics can associate these events with sessions on your website.
 No API tokens, authentication, or additional third-party code is required.

-Attention: Please please note the {bubbles: true} part of the code above.
+Attention: Please note the {bubbles: true} part of the code above.
 It’s important that these Custom Events “bubble” (or increase) so that Qualtrics can listen to them.

 FAQs